amansingh1912/SubstanceAbuse_DataAnalysis_PowerBI/README.md

 ### Theme and Color Palette:
 * Background color used for the dashboard is green.
-* Colors used: Green, white, orange and blue.
+* Colors used: Green shades, white, shades of orange, blue and grey.

 ### Visualization:
 Here, I used Figma for creating layout for background which is 16:9 with 720*1280px